MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Add-ServiceFabricNode.md

 ### Example 1: Add a node to a cluster
 ```
-PS C:\>Add-ServiceFabricNode -NodeName "N011" -NodeType "NodeType0" -IpAddressOrFQDN "10.10.100.100" -UpgradeDomain "ud5" -FaultDomain "fd:/dc5/r0" -FabricRuntimePackagePath "D:\deployanywhere\MicrosoftAzureServiceFabric.cab"
+PS C:\> Add-ServiceFabricNode -NodeName "N011" -NodeType "NodeType0" -IpAddressOrFQDN "10.10.100.100" -UpgradeDomain "ud5" -FaultDomain "fd:/dc5/r0" -FabricRuntimePackagePath "D:\deployanywhere\MicrosoftAzureServiceFabric.cab"
 ```

-This command adds the specified node to a cluster with the given NodeName, NodeType, IpAddressOrFQDN, UpgradeDomain and FaultDomain.
-The NodeType should already exist in the deployed JSON config.
+This command adds the specified node to a cluster with the given *NodeName*, *NodeType*, *IpAddressOrFQDN*, *UpgradeDomain*, and *FaultDomain*.
+The *NodeType* parameter should already exist in the deployed JSON config.
 FabricRuntimePackagePath points to the current runtime package on which the cluster is deployed.

 ## PARAMETERS